 Meet Borneo’s organic barometers

-Much less conspicuous than its giant relative, the Malayan horned frog or horned toad (Megophrys nasuta) blends in a remarkably convincing way with the surrounding vegetation.
+Much less conspicuous than its giant relative, the Malayan horned frog or horned toad (Megophrys nasuta) blends with the surrounding vegetation.